-(192) A candidate who had completed sufficient documentation in the form of data and publications that in the view of the Research Training Committee the requirements of the degree would have been satisfied if the candidate had been in a position to continue their work, may be considered for the Award; or
+(203) A candidate who had completed sufficient documentation in the form of data and publications that in the view of the Research Committee the requirements of the degree would have been satisfied if the candidate had been in a position to continue their work, may be considered for the Award; or was otherwise in good standing with the University, may be considered for a Certificate of Achievement.

-(193) Where a student does not meet the criteria above, but has made progress towards their research studies and was and was otherwise in good standing with the University, may be considered for a Certificate of Achievement.
+(204) Where a student does not meet the criteria above, but has made progress towards their research studies and

-(194) In either case, the application will be made by the relevant Associate Dean Research and Research Training to the Pro Vice-Chancellor Research and Research Training, as chair of the Research Training Committee, who will make a recommendation to the Council.
+(205) In either case, the application will be made by the relevant Associate Dean Research and Research Training to the Pro Vice-Chancellor Research and Innovation, as chair of the Research Committee, who will make a recommendation to the Council.